 Research: Ranked as Britain's top conservatoire, based on results from the national Research Assessment Exercise.
 The museum is becoming a major centre for performance-based research, with several public events every week.

 Any accommodation?
-Yes.
-Students have access to a range of accommodation through the University of London's housing office.
+None of its own but students have access to a range of accommodation through the University of London's housing office, costing from £124 to £441 per week.